CSS to Hide Title

 - One-on-one conversations with Academic Coaches that can help students with tips on time management, utilizing a planner, talking to professors and more.

-- UWP Study 1010 – required for students in fall 2014 who hold less than 30 college credits and are not biology or engineering majors.
+- UWP Study 1010 – required for first year students who hold less than 30 college credits and are not agribusiness, biology or engineering majors.
 This one-credit course covers topics in academic success skills, time management, diversity, campus resources, and university academic policies.

 - Student Academic Success Seminars – peer led presentations on a variety of topics.